syoung114/geoviz/README.md

 # geoviz

-Personal scripts for making specific visualisations.
+Personal scripts for making specific 3D visualisations that I can't find anywhere or prefer to write myself.
 You probably won't ever need them.

-## Voxel Render
+Also includes a well-encapsulated OOP rendering backend I made which I prefer over the many OpenGL tutorials that use functional programming.

-### Cylinder Ramp
+## Voxel Cylinder Ramp

+This exists to anwer a question that arised while I was playing a game:

-Given a voxelised cylinder, how should a spiral inside of it be segmented across the height axis?
+> Given a voxelised cylinder, how should a spiral inside of it be evenly segmented across the height axis?

+Well, here is my solution.

 **Example**